smyachenkov/blog/content/posts/two-and-half-years-in-gamedev.md

 ## VI.
 Releasing a Game is Part of the Biography

-> Hi, my name is Mike, I'm a game developer, and I've worked on Truck Drug Simulator 2, and it's spin-off Dark Trucks: Shadows, excited to meet you!
+> Hi, my name is Mike, I'm a game developer, and I've worked on Truck Simulator 2, and it's spin-off Dark Trucks: Shadows, excited to meet you!

 — a totally realistic introduction I've heard many times during team onboardings and interviews